 Peter Panagore was a college student ice climbing on his spring break when mistakes on the mountain caused him to die from hypothermia.
-His first-person account of his journey to heaven—and back—was featured in Mysterious Ways, and the subject of the first book in our To Heaven and Back 3-book set.
+His first-person account of his journey to heaven—and back—was featured in Mysterious Ways.
 We asked Peter some questions about the aftermath of his near-death experience, or NDE…

 How does your journey to heaven and back continue to affect your life?

 Every moment of every day God is present to me.
 I feel less isolated, but there are times that I know that my thinking and eccentric behavior makes me the strange one.
 I like to be out in nature, because out in nature, the purity of God’s spirit pervades all things, plants, water, sky, stone, and animals.
 Out there, I feel most at home.

 One day when I was in Manhattan for a few days of work, I went out for a long walk and I prayed.
 I began to feel the spirit of peace, of contentment and presence that I feel when I walk in the woods and I realized that it was coming from the people around me on the sidewalks.
 They were nature and radiating the presence of as a tree would, as stone might, as a songbird’s song does.